 Opportunities are plentiful: last year, almost 800 undergraduates enrolled in research credit hours in the College of Arts and Sciences.
 In addition, more than twenty departments in the College of Arts and Sciences offer an honors program with an undergraduate research thesis requirement.

 Students who have declared a major, or who are premajors in a particular field, plan their programs with advisors in their major departments.
 Majors should be chosen by the middle of the sophomore year.
 Many entering freshmen—and some students at more advanced stages—have not decided on a major or even the general direction of their academic work.
 These undeclared students are assigned academic advisors by the director of college advising and the Office of Academic Advising.

 Admission.
 Students are invited to apply to the program if they have a high school GPA of 3.75 or higher and comparable performance on standard tests: SAT combined reading and mathematics score of 1200 or higher, or ACT combined score of 26 or higher.
-Students are invited to apply for admission during the spring before their freshman year.
+Students are invited to apply for admission during the winter before their freshman year.

 Above and Beyond.
 Students in the College Scholars program are expected to pursue additional opportunities as they advance to their second through senior years (e.g., research assistantships, internships, departmental honors).
-Advising and mentoring is available to students enrolled in the program to facilitate this requirement, both formally through College Scholar events and informally through peer advising.
+Advising and mentoring is available to students enrolled in the program to facilitate this requirement, both formally through College Scholars events and informally through peer advising.

 Global Scholars Hall.
-Students in the program may choose to live in the Global Scholars Hall, which has an atmosphere that encourages intellectual and personal growth; resident assistants in the honors hall are drawn from the College Scholars program and other honors programs.
+Students in the program may choose to live in the Global Scholars Hall, which has an atmosphere that encourages intellectual and personal growth; resident assistants in the honors hall are drawn from College Scholars and other honors programs.